 There are three ways to order regalia (caps and gowns):

-- On UALR’s main campus Grad Fest on the lower concourse of the Donaghey Student Center.
+- On UA Little Rock’s main campus Grad Fest on the lower concourse of the Donaghey Student Center.

 Note: You will not be allowed to participate in the graduation ceremony without regalia.

-At Grad Fest, you will receive a tam and tassel that you will own; a gown and a hood, which you will rent.
-Rental/purchase of these items will cost approximately $117.98.
-If you wish to purchase your hood, the price is based on the fabric you choose and ranges from $115 to $179.
+At Grad Fest, you will order a tam and tassel, a gown, and a hood that you will own.
+Purchase of these items will cost approximately $127.49.
 You MUST order regalia if you are planning to walk in the graduation ceremony.
 You will not be able to walk without the proper regalia.